fralalonde/dipstick/HANDBOOK.md

 ## Metrics Input
 A metrics library first job is to help a program collect measurements about its operations.

-Dipstick provides a restricted but robust set of _four_ instrument types, taking a stance against an application's functional code having to pick what statistics should be tracked for each defined metric.
+Dipstick provides a restricted but robust set of _five_ instrument types, taking a stance against an application's functional code having to pick what statistics should be tracked for each defined metric.
 This helps to enforce contracts with downstream metrics systems and keeps code free of configuration elements.

-#### Counter
+### Counters
-Count number of elements processed, e.g. number of bytes received.
-Only accepts positive amounts.
+Counters a quantity of elements processed, for example, the number of bytes received in a read operation.

-#### Marker
+Counters only accepts positive values.

-A monotonic counter. e.g. to record the processing of individual events.
+### Markers
-Default aggregated statistics for markers are not the same as those for counters.
+Markers counters that can only be incremented by one (i.e. they are _monotonic_ counters).
-Value-less metric also makes for a safer API, preventing values other than 1 from being passed.
+Markers are useful to count the processing of individual events, or the occurrence of errors.

-#### Timer
+The default statistics for markers are not the same as those for counters.
-Measure an operation's duration.
+Markers offer a safer API than counters, preventing values other than "1" from being passed.

-Usable either through the time! macro, the closure form or explicit calls to start() and stop().
+### Timers
-While timers internal precision are in nanoseconds, their accuracy depends on platform OS and hardware.
+Timers measure an operation's duration.
-Timer's internal precision is microseconds but can be scaled down on output.
+Timers can be used in code with the `time!` macro,  wrap around a closure or with explicit calls to `start()` and `stop()`.

 ```rust
 extern crate dipstick;
 use dipstick::*;